Swabboy/ImageDateSort/README.md

 ========

 ImageDateSort.py
- -Reads images in current dirctory and sorts to ~/Pictures/yyyy/yy.MM.dd/
+    Reads images in current dirctory and sorts to ~/Pictures/yyyy/yy.MM.dd/

-ImageDateSort.py -s ~/CameraPics -d ~/MyPics -m -R -E -Reads all images in ~/CameraPics directory and all subdirectories and outputs sorted files in ~/MyPics/yyyy/yy.MM.dd/{camera model from EXIF}/.
+ImageDateSort.py -s ~/CameraPics -d ~/MyPics -m -R -E
+    Reads all images in ~/CameraPics directory and all subdirectories and outputs sorted files in ~/MyPics/yyyy/yy.MM.dd/{camera model from EXIF}/.
 Original files will be deleted.

 Acknowledgements